 What is Vitamin K

-Vitamin K is a fat-soluble vitamin that is not synthesised by the body.
+Vitamin K is a fat-soluble vitamin that is not synthesized by the body.
 This makes it essential to get vitamin K through your diet or health supplements.
 Vitamin K’s main role is to facilitate calcium absorption, and support heart and kidney function.

 There are however, two forms of vitamin K: vitamin K1 & vitamin K2.
 Vitamin K1 is known as phylloquinone and is mostly found in plant foods like leafy green vegetables (spinach, kale, etc.).
 Most of us consume enough K1 through our diet.
 While vitamin K1 helps with blood clotting and other blood disorders, vitamin K2’s function is different and is more bioavailable than vitamin K1.